 Pearl-white is far more dangerous than rouge, as it is made of bismuth.
 Its use is most injurious to the skin, rendering it yellow and leather-like, and inducing paralysis if long continued.

-Some of this animosity may haver been generated by the fact that these powders were sometimes associated with the practice of enameling.
+Some of this animosity may have been generated by the fact that these powders were sometimes associated with the practice of face enameling.